Discover the Magic of

 S is for Story

-At the centre of everything is a warm, rhythmic story led by a friendly guide.
-The story stands on its own in print, but is enhanced through optional audio narration, page guidance and songs accessed via QR codes.
+At the heart of everything is a warm, rhythmic story led by a friendly guide.
+The story stands on its own in print but is enhanced through optional audio narration, page guidance, and songs accessed via QR codes.

 Sense Able Stories are designed for every child, but they are especially valuable for: